 Chain tension is very important.
 Chain stretches during use.
 This is especially true during the first few times you use your saw.
 Always check chain tension each time you use and refuel your saw.
-You can adjust the chain tension by loosen-

 You can adjust the chain tension by loosening the chain brake nuts and turning the adjusting screw 1/4 of a turn while lifting up on the bar.